I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_emulator_access_entry.md

 The I/O port range must be accessible in at least one of the preceding modes.

-`AccessType`

-Specifies the size of the data transferred through the given I/O port as one of <b>Uchar</b>, <b>Ulong</b>, or <b>Ushort</b>.

-`BasePort`

-Specifies the bus-relative physical address of the I/O port or ports to be hooked out by the V86 emulator.
-This value and the range of ports must fall within an access range of I/O ports already claimed in the registry by <b>VideoPortGetAccessRanges</b> or <b>VideoPortVerifyAccessRanges</b>.

-`NumConsecutivePorts`

-Specifies the number of consecutive ports to be hooked by the V86 emulator, starting at <b>BasePort</b>.
-This value is determined by the width of each hooked I/O port.
-For example, if port addresses 0x3C0 and 0x3C1 are hooked as a single USHORT-addressable port, this value should be 1.

-`Routine`

-Pointer to the miniport driver's <i>SvgaHwIoPortXxx</i> that handles accesses to the port or ports described in this structure.

 `StringSupport`

 Indicates whether the driver-supplied <i>SvgaHwIoPortXxx</i> function supports string accesses in cases where many values of the given <b>AccessType</b> are "pumped" through an I/O port consecutively.
 If this member is set to <b>TRUE</b>, the <b>Routine</b> member must specify the entry point of a miniport driver-supplied<i> SvgaHwIoPortXxxString</i> function.

+`Routine`

+Pointer to the miniport driver's <i>SvgaHwIoPortXxx</i> that handles accesses to the port or ports described in this structure.

 ## Remarks
 VGA-compatible miniport drivers of SVGA video hardware in x86-based machines must define emulator access ranges, which a VGA-compatible miniport driver can set up with <b>VideoPortSetTrappedEmulatorPorts</b> to be accessed directly from full-screen MS-DOS applications for faster I/O. Such a driver must supply a set of <i>SvgaHwIoPortXxx</i> functions to validate any sequence of application-issued <b>IN</b>s, <b>INSB/INSW/INSD</b>s, <b>OUT</b>s, and/or <b>OUTSB/OUTSW/OUTSD</b>s to each such I/O port range.